Signaling

 Subscribe to tunnel and client events over SSE or WebSocket.

-On WebSocket connections, the engine sends a state.initial event first, containing snapshot arrays of clients and tunnels, and then continues streaming incremental updates.
+Both transports send a state.initial event first, containing snapshot arrays of clients and tunnels, and then continue with incremental updates.

 CLI usage

-The CLI subscribes to the stream with rstream events.
-It can filter event types and can forward selected events as newline-delimited JSON to stdout or as HTTP POST requests to an external endpoint.
+The CLI subscribes to the stream with rstream events. --client-filter and --tunnel-filter apply server-side filters. --events narrows the local output to selected event types after the filtered stream has been received.
+The command can emit newline-delimited JSON to stdout or forward selected events as HTTP POST requests to an external endpoint.